 Approaching Bosham the track cut between houses bounded by high wooden fences, before coming out opposite the harbour.

-We followed the road around the end of the inlet and sat down for lunch on the sea wall looking over at the church
+We followed the road around the end of the inlet and sat down for lunch on the

 The road continued following the high water mark to a hamlet called the Saltings - presumably where they dried salt out of seawater, but now just expensive house estates.